Extending perfect matchings to Hamiltonian cycles in line graphs: Line graphs of graphs with small maximum degree

 Finally, another possible improvement of Theorem \ref{Theorem MaxDeg3} could be a weaker assumption on the length of the longest cycle of $G$ (i.e. the circumference of $G$, denoted by $circ(G)$).
 However, in Proposition \ref{Prop ExpandingAllButOne} we exhibit cubic graphs having circumference just one less than the order of $G$ whose line graphs are not PMH.

-We will make use of the following standard operations on cubic graphs known as $Y$--\textit{reduction} (shrinking a triangle to a vertex) and of its inverse, $Y$\textit{--extension} (expanding a vertex to a triangle), illustrated in Figure \ref{Figure Yoperations}.
+We will make use of the following standard operations on cubic graphs known as $Y$-\textit{reduction} (shrinking a triangle to a vertex) and of its inverse, $Y$\textit{-extension} (expanding a vertex to a triangle), illustrated in Figure \ref{Figure Yoperations}.

-For the proof of Proposition \ref{Prop ExpandingAllButOne}, we also need to show that each edge of $L(G)$, where $G$ is cubic and hamiltonian, belongs to a perfect matching.
-This kind of property is extensively studied in many papers and it is usually called $1$--extendability.
-Theorem 2.1 in \cite{Plummer} states that every claw-free $3$--connected graph is $1$--extendable.
-By recalling that every line graph is a claw-free graph, we have, in particular, that $L(G)$ is $1$--extendable if $G$ is cubic and $3$--edge-connected.
-The generalisation to an arbitrary hamiltonian cubic graph $G$ is not hard to achieve by using such a result, but here we prefer to present a direct short proof which is valid for any bridgeless cubic graph and which makes use of the following tool from the proof of Proposition 2 in \cite{Mazzuoccolo}.
+For the proof of Proposition \ref{Prop ExpandingAllButOne}, we also need to show that each edge of $L(G)$, where $G$ is cubic and Hamiltonian, belongs to a perfect matching.
+This kind of property is extensively studied in many papers and a graph $G$ is said to be \emph{1-extendable} if every edge in $G$ belongs to a perfect matching of $G$.
+Theorem 2.1 in \cite{Plummer} states that every claw-free $3$-connected graph is $1$-extendable.
+By recalling that every line graph is a claw-free graph, we have, in particular, that $L(G)$ is $1$-extendable if $G$ is cubic and $3$-edge-connected.
+The generalisation to an arbitrary Hamiltonian cubic graph $G$ is not hard to achieve by using such a result, but here we prefer to present a direct short proof which is valid for any bridgeless cubic graph and which makes use of the following tool from the proof of Proposition 2 in \cite{Mazzuoccolo}.

-\begin{rem}\cite{Mazzuoccolo} Let $G_{1}$ be a cubic graph of even size and $M$ a perfect matching of $L(G_1)$.
-The graph $G_{2}$ obtained by applying $Y$--reductions to the triangles in $L(G_{1})-M$ belonging to the canonical clique partition of $L(G_{1})$ is isomorphic to $G_{1}$. \end{rem}
+\begin{remark}\cite{Mazzuoccolo} Let $G_{1}$ be a cubic graph of even size and $M$ a perfect matching of $L(G_1)$, with canonical clique partition $\mathcal{Q}$.
+The graph $G_2$ obtained by removing all the edges in $M$ from $L(G_{1})$ and then applying $Y$-reductions to all the triangles in $\mathcal{Q}$ not intersected by $M$, is isomorphic to $G_{1}$. \end{remark}